Rhode Island Property Taxes 2016 [Go To Different State]

 Rhode Island Property Taxes [Go To Different State]

 The median property tax in Rhode Island is $3,618.00 per year for a home worth the median value of $267,100.00.
-Rhode Island counties collect an average of 1.35% of a property's estimated fair market value as property tax.
+Counties in Rhode Island collect an average of 1.35% of a property's assesed fair market value as property tax per year.

 Rhode Island has one of the highest average property tax rates in the country, with only four states levying higher property taxes.

-Rhode Island's median income is $73,579 per year - the average yearly property tax paid by Rhode Island residents amounts to 4.92% of their yearly income.
+Rhode Island's median income is $73,579 per year, so the median yearly property tax paid by Rhode Island residents amounts to approximately % of their yearly income.
 Rhode Island is ranked 7th of the 50 states for property taxes as a percentage of median income.

 The exact property tax levied depends on the county in Rhode Island the property is located in.
-Bristol County collects the highest property tax in Rhode Island, levying an average of $4,477.00 (1.23%) yearly in property taxes, while Providence County has the lowest property tax in the state, collecting an average tax of $3,380.00 (1.31%) per year.
+Bristol County collects the highest property tax in Rhode Island, levying an average of $4,477.00 (1.23% of median home value) yearly in property taxes, while Providence County has the lowest property tax in the state, collecting an average tax of $3,380.00 (1.31% of median home value) per year.

 |Median Property Tax||Percentage Of Income||Percentage Of Property Value|